NUbots/NUsight2/README.md

-> NUsight2 has been merged into the NUbots/NUbots repository as a monorepo
+> As of February 2021, NUsight2 has been merged into the [NUbots/NUbots](https://github.com/NUbots/NUbots) repository, in the [`nusight2`](https://github.com/NUbots/NUbots/tree/master/nusight2) folder.
-> Future development work will be done there
+> Future development work will be done there.

 # NUsight

 [![Build status](https://badge.buildkite.com/b1f06cd8fd82665a45fdd4be65c110b48e96a11dfeeaefc56c.svg)](https://buildkite.com/nubots/nusight2)